Search

 • "Hiding" the product description on the product page so that is hard for buyers to read our written information about the product.

-• Mandatory Offsite Ads program requires us to pay to advertise Etsy listings against ourselves, competing with ourselves.
-Worse, what they advertise and where they advertise it is totally out of our control.
-The program advertises our products on platforms or websites we disagree with and choose not to advertise on, and we feel limits our free speech.
+• The Mandatory Offsite Ads program requires us to pay to advertise Etsy listings against ourselves on Google, Facebook, etc. Worse, what they advertise and where they advertise it is totally out of our control.
+The company advertises our products on platforms or websites we disagree with and choose not to advertise on, and we feel it limits our free speech.

 • Increased pressure to hold sales and offer discounts during their global sales events for products to be visible.
-Etsy has been setting the terms of the sale, and increasing the threshold discount, from 10% to 20% on the most recent sale.
+Etsy has been increasingly setting the terms of the sale, such as requiring a minimum 25% discount to qualify for participation in seasonal promotions.

 Additional policies are changing all the time, and we realize that we have to spend a significant and growing amount of time just staying on top of Etsy's changing policies rather than designing, making, and shipping products to you.

-But going forward, we can provide you better information and lower prices on handcrafted leather goods on our website.
+But we can provide better information, free shipping, and lower prices on handcrafted leather goods on our website.

 2 Responses